-- removal of the level crossings at Fyans Street and Surf Coast Highway and construction of elevated rail bridges to boost safety
+- removal of the level crossings at Fyans Street and Surf Coast Highway and construction of elevated rail bridges

 - duplicating around 8km of track in sections from South Geelong Station to Breakwater Road, and from Marshalltown Road to Waurn Ponds Station.
-This will help services recover from delays by enabling trains to pass each other.

 - more than 5km of new walking and cycling paths linking to existing trails and paths.
 This will create a continuous connection between South Geelong and Waurn Ponds.